abhishek-soundar/project2/README.md

 # new project
-this is to demonstrate push and pull
+this is to demonstrate push and pull.

 # author
 Abhishek S